confusionprevails/rajatkumar.github.com_old/index.md

 > Code is basically everywhere, smeared over everything we do like an invisible icing on the cake of life.
 >

-I am a software developer and I know I have the ‘power to create‘.